Fiscus: Nature of the fiscus

 There are three different theories about the nature of the fiscus.The first theory takes the fiscus as the private capital of the emperor.

 The second theory states that the fiscus was a public capital entrusted to the emperor to maintain public order.
 It should have been used only for public welfare aims.
 Supporting this thesis there are the facts that some emperors, like Augustus, made its accounting public, that the emperor could leave as inheritance the fiscus only to his heir to the throne, and that Pertinax defined the fiscus as public.

 According to the third theory the fiscus was owned neither by the emperor nor by the people, but it was essentially a legal person.
 The emperors could use it only for public interest reasons.
 As a legal person it could be creditor or debtor, plaintiff and defendant.
 In support of this thesis it's showed that there was a proper legal structure around it.
-Nerva established one specific magistrate (praetor) designed to judge over the legal cases between private individuals and fiscus.
-The legal agents of the fiscus were the rationalis (and the procurator fisci from the Flavian dynasty ages), nevertheless the judicial actions themselves were made by the advocatus fisci, role created by Hadrian.
+Nerva established one specific magistrate (praetor) designated to judge over the legal cases between private individuals and fiscus.
+The legal agents of the fiscus were the rationalis (and the procurator fisci from the Flavian dynasty ages); nevertheless the judicial actions themselves were made by the advocatus fisci, role created by Hadrian.
 They were appointed to defend its reasons in trial.
 According to this evidence the emperor never appeared in trial nor was he judged.